clarin-eric/ieee-metadata-hackathon/examples/README.md

 This data set, especially in EDM form, or in CMDI form making use of the concept links defined in the [profile](https://catalog.clarin.eu/ds/ComponentRegistry#/?itemId=clarin.eu%3Acr1%3Ap_1475136016208&registrySpace=public), is highly suitable for data mashups on basis of linked data approaches.

+### Challenge suggestions

+* Content language detection: not all values have proper content language annotations (`@xml:lang`), which would be preferable as the metadata is clearly multilingual.
+* The linked resources are accessible in various formats, including plain text, which opens up interesting possibilities.
+For example, you may be able to train a model that can generate (aspects of) metadata based on the resource content.